Donniezvadah/Donniezvadah.github.io/content/authors/admin/_index.md

 ## About Me

-Josiah is a passionate advocate for the intersection of mathematics, technology, and artificial intelligence.
+Donald is a passionate advocate for the intersection of mathematics, technology, and artificial intelligence.
 His research focuses on leveraging AI for climate prediction and weather forecasting, with a particular interest in cutting-edge developments in nowcasting and forecasting to address urgent climate challenges.

-A natural leader, Josiah is deeply engaged in discussions on techno-democracy and governance, exploring how technology can drive social good and improve service delivery across Kenya and Africa.
+A natural leader, Donald is deeply engaged in discussions on techno-democracy and governance, exploring how technology can drive social good and improve service delivery across Kenya and Africa.
 He is committed to fostering innovation that empowers communities and promotes sustainable development.

-Driven by a vision to become an AI Scientist and a leader in Africa, Josiah is dedicated to advancing policies that ensure ethical and responsible AI research, deployment and use.
+Driven by a vision to become an AI Scientist and a leader in Africa, Donald is dedicated to advancing policies that ensure ethical and responsible AI research, deployment and use.

-Outside of his professional pursuits, Josiah enjoys mentoring peers, story telling, and staying active through running, swimming, music, and hiking.
+Outside of his professional pursuits, Donald enjoys mentoring peers, story telling, and staying active through running, swimming, music, and hiking.